RedisLabs/redislabs-docs/content/rs/security/encryption/internode-encryption.md

 - Open port 3342 for the TLS channel used for encrypted communication.

-## Enable data plane encryption
+## Enable data internode encryption

-To enable internode encryption for a database (also called _data plane encryption_), you need to enable the appropriate setting for each database you wish to encrypt.
+To enable internode encryption for a database (also called _data internode encryption_), you need to enable the appropriate setting for each database you wish to encrypt.
 To do so, you can:

 - Use the admin console to enable the **Internode Encryption** setting from the database **Security** screen.